LIFE-Home/MistyGPT/README.md

 - The code switches to navigation mode when it hears the **go** keyword, and searches the JSON file for the presence of a key or alias in the user input.
 If detected, it will use its current position and destination to automatically calculate the distance and direction in which it should travel

-- The MistyMoov skills works exactly as outlined above, except that it does not depend on the existence of the **go** keyword, since navigation is its sole purpose, which also implies that it will not respond to any other prompts
+- The MistyMoov skill works exactly as outlined above, except that it does not depend on the existence of the **go** keyword, since navigation is its sole purpose, which also implies that it will not respond to any other prompts

 - Commit the code and push it to GitHub, and then sync the code in the hosting fork to reflect the change in the skill